September 17, 2019

 We talk a lot about prospecting, demoing, closing... but that adds no value to the buyer.
 How do I know that?
 Because it adds zero value to me when I am trying to find the best products to solve my problems.

 I don't care about your CRM, what pipeline you put me in, or what region I fall under.
 All I care about is solving my problem, and whether you provide adequate information to help me make a decision.

 People like to follow patterns of behavior, the buyer's journey is no different.

 The buyer's journey is the active research process a buyer makes before making a purchase.

 Think about the last time you made a purchase - big or small.
 What did you do?
 Did you take to Google?
 Look up reviews?
 Ask a friend?
 Compare different competitors?
 Chances are you did at least one, or all three of those things.
 That is the buyer's journey and understanding it can help you market your own business as well.

-Potential customers for your blog or business often participate in the same ways of thinking.
 This journey can be divided into distinct phases or stages.
 While it can be tough to generalize someone’s thought process, buyers often think about their problems and solutions in identifiable ways.
-Numerous articles point to these steps as the awareness stage, the consideration stage and the decision stage.
+The stages are:

 These steps may not progress from one step to the other.
 Sometimes buyers go back and forth between these stages.
 During each of these steps, there is an opportunity for your blog or business to interact with these buyers.